kyaaan/pexam1/README.md

 ## Installation

-This program is compatible with Windows and Linux
+This program is compatible with Windows and Linux.
+It is important to clone the entirety of the repository as the contents for the menu is located at the POS.data file

 ### Windows